 Every website should be designed in a way that is easily navigable to your visitors.
 That is, anyone interested in your site’s content should be able to easily move around from page to page (or post to post).
 Think of your homepage, for instance, as your site’s hub.
 From here, your visitors should be able to navigate to any other page or piece of content that interests them, but it should be structured in a way that makes sense.
 Yoast looks at site structure in terms of a pyramid.
 Building and maintaining a sound site structure can do wonders for your SEO.

 #2.
 Rank Your Most Important Content

-Often referred to as your “cornerstone content”, your most important content should speak directly to the core of your business.
+Often referred to as your “cornerstone content,” your most important content should speak directly to the core of your business.
 This content defines and promotes your products and services and showcases how your company effectively addresses and alleviates your customers’ pain points.
-Your cornerstone content should be the pieces you’d like your visitors to read thoroughly so be wise when choosing (and writing) these pieces.
-Remember to help search engines out though, by making your cornerstone content obvious.
+Your cornerstone content should be the pieces you’d like your visitors to read thoroughly, so be wise when choosing (and writing) these pieces.
+Remember to help search engines out by making your cornerstone content obvious.
 Do this by simply ensuring that each related or supporting content links back to the cornerstone piece.
-But also ensure that the cornerstone piece links back to the specific supporting article(s) as well.
+But also ensure that the cornerstone piece links back to the specific supporting article(s).

 #3.
 Add Navigational Links

 Another effective way to add powerful internal links to your cornerstone content is from your site’s homepage.
 By adding internal links from your homepage to your most important content, you’ll add “link value” to these content pieces, which only works to improve the page ranking in search engines.

 Your site’s structure is set.
 Your cornerstone and supporting (related) content has been written, and you’ve even added navigational links from the homepage to your most important content.
 So now it’s time to build up related, actionable, engaging content and add internal links.
 Although there is a lot more to cover on the topic of internal linking, these tips should get you started and well on your way to strengthening your site’s SEO.